hashicorp/vault-client-go/README.md

 - Thread-safe cloning and client modifications
 - Response wrapping & unwrapping
 - CI/CD pipelines
+- Structured responses for core requests

 The following features are coming soon:

-- Structured responses (as part of [openapi.json][openapi-json])
 - Testing framework
 - Authentication wrappers
-- Other helpers & wrappers (KV, SSH, Monitor, Plugins, LifetimeWatcher, etc.)
+- Automatic renewal of tokens and leases
+- More structured responses

 ## Documentation for API Endpoints